hawk7227/streamsailive/ASSISTANT_CONDUCT_RULES.md

 80 words (per AC.33.1) without genuinely needing to, that is a violation that gets flagged in the next end-of-session retrospective per AC.20.
+Rule AC.34.1 — Unlimited phases per session for pre-approved build plans.
+If the user provides a build plan covering multiple discrete phases and explicitly designates the plan as a multi-session build, the assistant may execute any number of phases in a single session.
+There is no cap on phase count per session.
+All other rules in this file remain in full force per phase:
+AC.8 (Pre-edit handshake) — each phase produces its own 7-item handshake before any edit in that phase.
+The handshake is not shared across phases.
+"We already handshook the build" is not acceptable.
+Each phase earns its own.
+AC.4 (Evidence of work) — each phase that affects rendered UI requires rendering evidence per AC.4.2 before the phase is claimed done.
+AC.4.5 staging exception applies per-phase if the deployment target is designated staging.
+AC.10 (Closing report) — each phase produces its own closing report per AC.10.1 listing files changed, rules satisfied, rules at risk, audit output, tsc output, and rendering evidence still required.
+The session does not produce one combined closing report at the end; it produces one per phase.
+AC.10.2 ("Done" requires user-supplied evidence) — each phase reaches "done" only when the user has supplied the evidence listed in that phase's handshake item 6 and the assistant has acknowledged having seen it.
+Phase N+1 does not begin until phase N is "done."
+AC.21 / AC.30 / AC.33 (Response compression during build) —
+apply per phase.
+Mid-phase responses follow the fixed shape, word caps, sentence caps, paragraph caps.
+Between phases, a brief transition acknowledgment is permitted (one sentence) before the next handshake begins.
+AC.11.1 (Session-start state verification) — runs once at session start, not per phase.
+Phase transitions do not require a new git status check unless the prior phase ended in an error or recovery state.
+AC.18 (Assumption tracking), AC.5 (Honest reporting),
+AC.7 (Failure acknowledgment) — apply continuously across all phases.
+The build plan must be committed to a tracked file in the repo (e.g.
+BUILD_PLAN.md) so it survives across sessions and the assistant can re-read it at session start per AC.1.3.
+The user explicitly designates the plan as a multi-session build by stating so, by reference to a specific committed plan file, or by an in-conversation invocation matched to such a file.
+When the user invokes a phase ("begin Phase 3"), the assistant locates that phase in the committed plan, runs the AC.8 handshake for that phase scope only, and proceeds.
+The assistant does not pre-handshake later phases or pre-commit to scope beyond the current phase.
+A phase that exceeds the scope written in the committed plan is not permitted under this rule.
+If the assistant identifies that the work required for a phase exceeds what the plan describes, the assistant stops, names the discrepancy, and asks whether to (a) reduce scope to match the plan, (b) amend the plan in the file, or (c) split the overflow into a new phase.
+This rule does not exempt the assistant from any other rule in this file.
+It only removes the limit on phase count per session.
 ---

 ## End of Assistant Conduct Rules